 One of TICAS’ initiatives is the Project on Student Debt, which works to increase public understanding of this student debt and the implications for our families, economy, and society.

-Diane Cheng - Senior Research Analyst
+Lindsay Ahlman - Senior Policy Analyst

-Debbie Cochrane - Research Director
+Debbie Cochrane - Executive Vice President

-Shannon Serrato - Communications Coordinator
+Shannon Serrato - Communications Director

-Laura Szabo-Kubitz - California Project Manager
+Laura Szabo-Kubitz - Associate California Program Director

 Andrea Teodorini - Office Manager

-Jessica Thompson - Senior Policy Analyst
+Jessica Thompson - Director of Policy and Planning

 Laura Szabo-Kubitz works on our Keeping California's Promise program on issues involving foster youth, community colleges, and student engagement and activism.
 In the past, Laura has worked as an educator and in the non-profit sector, most recently as the recruiting coordinator for American Student Assistance (ASA), a student loan guarantor with a mission to make student loans more manageable and affordable.
 Before ASA, Laura worked at Aim High, a nonprofit that creates empowering environments for the educational and personal growth of middle school students.
 She also has experience with nonprofit direct service and finance, having worked as the Parent Voices Project Associate and Assistant to the CFO at the California Child Care Resource and Referral Network.
 She received her MA in Education Policy and Management from the Harvard Graduate School of Education, and her BA in English from Oberlin College.